 International student advisers

-- Discussing with you any concerns you have about these issues.
+- discussing any concerns you have about these issues

-- Generating supporting documentation so that you can apply for a student visa renewal.
+- generating supporting documentation so that you can apply for a new student visa

-- Sending you periodic International Office newsletters, updates and event invitations.
+- sending you periodic international newsletters, updates and event invitations.

-We also meet with and provide advice to international students who did not pass 50 per cent or more of their units of study in the preceding semester.
+We also meet with and provide advice to international students who did not pass 50 per cent or more of their units of study in the preceding semester and were not placed on the Academic Progression Register as per the University's Coursework Policy.
 Should you be asked to attend a meeting of this type with us, it is most important that you attend.
 Please read the information below about mandatory student interviews carefully.

 How to schedule a meeting with us